mathworks/docmaker/tbx/docerdoc/docerrun.md

 2. Resize the generated figure(s) to the specified size
 3. Save the figure(s) to image file(s) at the specified resolution next to the original script
 4. Close the generated figure(s)

-## Image filenames

-The generated image files are named after the corresponding MATLAB script.
-For example, if a script `mickey/pluto.m` generates two figures, then these will be saved to `mickey/pluto1.png` and `mickey/pluto2.png`.

 ## See also